- Graduate students must maintain a cumulative grade point average of at least 3.0 in all academic work at the University.

 - A complete physical examination signed by a licensed primary care provider (MD, DO, NP, PA).

-- A Mantoux test or Quantiferon Gold test must be taken and results uploaded to Certified Background.com every 12 months following the initial TB test.
+- A Mantoux test or Quantiferon Gold test must be taken and results uploaded to CastleBranch.com every 12 months following the initial TB test.

 Tetanus-Diphtheria-Pertussis Booster: Must be within the last 10 years.
 Documentation can be in the form of a signed immunization card or statement from your healthcare provider or health department that documents the date of the tetanus booster or TdaP were administered.